Concurrent Object Regression: Nonparametric concurrent object regression

-where $s^L$ is as in \eqref{eq:SPCL:EST5a} and captures the local dependence of the response on the predictor.
-Minimizing the intermediate objective $\tilde{L}_\oplus(\omega)$ in \eqref{eq:NPM:MODEL} turns out to be approximately the same as minimizing the final objective $M_\oplus(\omega)$ in \eqref{eq:CORE}.
-Finally, we propose an estimator for the intermediate target based on the plug-in estimates of the auxiliary parameters by their corresponding empirical estimates.
+Here $s^L$ is as in \eqref{eq:SPCL:EST5a} and captures the local dependence of the response on the predictor.
+Minimizing the intermediate objective $\tilde{L}_\oplus(\omega,\cdot,\cdot)$ in \eqref{eq:NPM:MODEL} turns out to be approximately the same as minimizing the final objective $M_\oplus(\omega)$ in \eqref{eq:CORE}.
+Finally, we propose an estimator for the intermediate target based on the plug-in estimates of the auxiliary parameters (see \eqref{eq:SPCL:EST3}) by their corresponding empirical estimates as follows.
+Define